 To come up with a strategy, you have to take into account many factors.
 But in all simplicity, it is ultimately about which specific offer you have for which specific target group and in which distinctive way you can present this to the target group.

 If you have been doing the same thing for 20 years and you are slowly seeing the number of customers disappear and your turnover drop, it is difficult to change course radically.
 Even though this is often the only or the best method, many entrepreneurs are not ready or not prepared for this.

 They opt for sub-optimization instead of disruption and continue to do what they always did.
 They choose the easiest route.

 Disruption or sub-optimization?

 Traditionally, companies with less successful businesses hired consultants who wanted to optimize all aspects of the company according to traditional management models.
 A little more of this and a little less of that and all together should create a healthy company.

-However, what they didn’t do is asking the real question.
+However, what they didn’t do was ask the real question.
 Does the offer still match the target group, and do we present this offer in the right way?

 A little more than thirty years later, he made huge losses but was able to make up for it through the previously made profits.
 A truckload of consultants came in, and sub-optimization started.
 Year after year it was possible to cut something here and win something there, but the loss continued.